 How The Book Changed My Perspective

 In his book, Tim redefines it all.
 The rules are entirely changed, and you get to see that there are opportunities around every corner that you just haven’t allowed yourself to see earlier.
+“All psychological growth involves progressively more sophisticated separations from our previous point of view,” Tina Gilbertson, LPC explains.
 When the rules are broken, you understand that you don’t have to trade your time for money and that the income potential is more significant compared to working for someone else.
 You have the decisive push to challenge yourself once in a while because you realize that it’s the only way for you to grow.
 Afterward, you will finally see how much time you have wasted on watching TV, reading newspapers, and surfing useless internet pages to fill your brain with all the negativity and the latest scandals.

 So, where am I heading with all of this?
 I guess the message I want to convey here is that people should understand that the internet does give everyone a chance to do what he or she is passionate about and make a living by doing so.
 It is the medium of the 21st century, and it provides a vast network and market for people to pass on information to each other.
 In my opinion, nothing is better than spending your time on something you love.
+“Discovering what you love most is an adventure in itself,” Susan Biali Haas M.D. wrote.
 Some people who stick with the old mindset do not realize that, with the help of technology, you can connect with others and help make a difference in their lives.

 Ask yourself, “What am I passionate about?”